Travel with heart: How to embrace cultural experiences respectfully

 Why a cultural experience is so powerful

-- It’s an unforgettable shared experience
+• It’s an unforgettable shared experience

-- It’s capable of broadening your world view
+• It’s capable of broadening your world view

-- They offer more than 60,000 years of stories to share respectfully
+• They offer more than 60,000 years of stories to share respectfully

-- It’s a good way to find screenless human connection at a time when we need it most
+• It’s a good way to find screenless human connection at a time when we need it most

-- It’s led by guides full of life, with laughs and adventure is often at the heart of their tour
+• It’s led by guides full of life, with laughs and adventure is often at the heart of their tour

-- It will build a stronger connection to your own “mob” (family)
+• It will build a stronger connection to your own “mob” (family)

 Credit: Dominic Loneragan

-Credit: Girri Girra Aboriginal Experiences
+Credit: Girri Girra Aboriginal Experiences at a dawn ceremony

 Art in nature, as it was intended

-Aboriginal people have lived in what is now known as New South Wales for more than 40,000 years, and have continued to practice their culture in NSW national parks to the present day.
+Australia's Aboriginal peoples have lived in what is now known as New South Wales for more than 40,000 years, and have continued to practice their culture in NSW national parks to the present day.
 One of the best ways to experience Aboriginal rock art and engravings is in one of the Central Coast’s five national parks.

 There are several great bushwalks across the Central Coast that directly connect you with sacred Aboriginal cultural sites, including Brisbane Water National Park, Bouddi National Park, and Kincumber Mountain Reserve.
 But before swiftly packing your rucksack and hiking out on the nearest trail, take a moment to consider our Sustainability Pledge and the real reason you’re seeking a greater connection.
 Is it for an Instagram photo, or is it simply because you’re interested?
 You’ll get a lot more out of the journey if it’s the latter…